Ano-gen/...CrackerSchool/README.md

-This is a Cracker for Shool Pc
+This is a Cracker for School Pc

 1. First Download it